The 16 Very Best Things to Do in Ironbridge Gorge

 Address: The Ironbridge Fish & Chips, 32 High St, Ironbridge, Telford TF8 7AD

 If you are a pork pie lover, this is not to be missed!
 Eley’s have been making pork pies to the same secret family recipe for over 50 years.
-Each one is traditionally handmade using the age-old method of hand raising, where each pork pie case is hand raised around a traditional wooden dolly before it is filled with meat.
-Their cheese and onion pasties are also worth a try.
+Each one is traditionally handmade using the age-old method of hand-raising, where the pork pie case is hand-formed around a wooden dolly before it is filled with meat.
+Their cheese-and-onion pasties are also worth a try.
 Yum!

 Fun fact: look for the wall art in Jesse’s Fold, Blists Hill (where the stables are set back from the road).
-The wall art was advertising for Eley’s Pork Pies that were once sold in the butcher’s shop.
+The wall art advertised Eley’s Pork Pies, once sold in the butcher’s shop.
 The artwork now says ‘Charles Jesse…’ but I suspect that is to avoid copyright infringement!

 Address: Eley’s Pork Pies, 13 Tontine Hill, Ironbridge, Telford TF8 7AL